 When abortion laws are violated, who can file a lawsuit to enforce their rights and the law?

 Does my state impose a special medical standard of care on abortion providers?

 Does my state give parents the right to consent for their child to get an abortion?

 Consent from one parent is required, however this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
-This provision would also most likely become unnecessary when the trigger law takes effect.
+Alabama’s trigger law banning almost all abortions has made this provision less relevant.
 Ala.
-Code §§ 26-21-1 to -8.
+Code § 26-21-3.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?

 A healthcare worker who objects in writing before being asked to perform or participate in an abortion shall not be required to.
 Ala.
 Code § 22-21B-4.